Thomas Croke: Archbishop of Cashel

 Croke became a member of the Irish hierarchy when he was translated to be Archbishop of Cashel, one of the four Catholic Irish archbishoprics (Cashel & Emly, Dublin, Armagh and Tuam) in 1875.

 Archbishop Croke was a strong supporter of Irish nationalism, aligning himself with the Irish National Land League during the Land War, and with the chairman of the Irish Parliamentary Party, Charles Stewart Parnell.
 In an 1887 interview he explained that he had opposed the League's "No rent manifesto" in 1881, preferring to stop payment of all taxes: "I opposed the No Rent Manifesto six years ago because, apart from other reasons, I thought it was inopportune and not likely to be generally acted on.
 Had a manifesto against paying taxes been issued at the time I should certainly have supported it on principle.
 I am precisely the same frame of mind just now."
+In 1886 he contributed five pounds for a monument to be dedicated to the Manchester Martyrs in Limerick Cathedral and in January 1878 he contributed money to a fund for released Fenian prisoners.

-He also associated himself with the Temperance Movement of Fr.
-Mathew and Gaelic League from its foundation in 1893.
-Within Catholicism he was a supporter of Gallicanism, as opposed to the Ultramontanism favoured by the Archbishop of Dublin, Cardinal Cullen.
+He also associated himself with the Temperance Movement of Theobald Mathew and the Gaelic League from its foundation in 1893.
+Within Catholicism, he was a supporter of Gallicanism, as opposed to the Ultramontanism favoured by the Archbishop of Dublin, Cardinal Cullen.

 His support of nationalism caused successive British governments and Lord Lieutenant of Ireland's governments in Dublin to be deeply suspicious of him, as were some less politically aligned Irish bishops.

-Following the scandal that erupted over Parnell's relationship with Kitty O'Shea, the separated wife of fellow MP Captain Willie O'Shea, Archbishop Croke withdrew from active participation in nationalist politics.
+Following the scandal that erupted over Parnell's relationship with Katharine O'Shea, the separated wife of fellow MP Captain Willie O'Shea, Archbishop Croke withdrew from active participation in nationalist politics.
 He died at the Archbishop's Palace in Thurles on 22 July 1902, aged 78.
 In honour of Croke, his successors as Archbishop of Cashel and Emly traditionally were asked to throw in the ball at the minor Gaelic football and All-Ireland hurling finals.
 This practice ceased after 1964.